Benjo6/Test-Assignment-1/README.md

 ## 2. Two Katas

-TDD is under the unittest class where I first created the tests and then proceed to get the class and methods.
-There is two classes within this project.
+The unit test class is where TDD is located, and I initially developed the tests before developing the classes and methods.
+This project consists of two classes.

 [RomanNumeralKataTests.cs](https://github.com/Benjo6/Test-Assignment-1/blob/master/UnitTest/RomanNumeralKataTests.cs)

 [TemperatureKataTests.cs](https://github.com/Benjo6/Test-Assignment-1/blob/master/UnitTest/RomanNumeralKataTests.cs)

-BDD is under the SpecFlowBDD project, where there are features and stepdefinitions.
-Features are all the scenarios I want to test, while stepdefinitions are the generated based on these scenarios.
-The created stepdefinitions are a collection of methods where I input the right code into these methods.
+The SpecFlowBDD project, which contains features and stepdefinitions, is where BDD is located.
+The scenarios I want to test are all the features, and stepdefinitions are created based on these scenarios.
+I inserted the appropriate code into the several methods that make up the stepdefinitions that I developed.

 ## 3. Give your thoughts on BDD

 **What was positive and good about using BDD?**

-BDD usage of plain text to create scenarios, which then turns into methods is pretty awesome.
-BDD frameworks make it easy to turn scenarios into automated tests.
-BDD scenarios are easy to update as the project changes.
+It's quite fantastic how BDD uses plain text to construct scenarios that become test methods.
+Scenarios can easily be converted into automated tests using BDD frameworks.
+BDD scenarios are straightforward to update as the project changes.

 **What was annoying or difficult**

-Gherkin's logic was challenging to understand for the beginning.
-There was a ton of new rules you have to take into account and formulation was by far the most challenging aspect of it.
+Gherkin's logic was initially difficult to grasp.
+The formulation was by far the most tricky aspect of it because there were so many new rules to contemplate.

 **What surprised you?**

 The importance of formulation.
 I was really surprised how important the formulation in Gherkin.
-You have to be extremely precise and understand how to use the right keywords to get the desired results.
-The tests will easily fail, if they are vaguely described.
-Precision is KEY.
+To achieve the desired outcomes, you must be very exact and know how to employ the appropriate keywords.
+If the tests are poorly stated, they will easily fail.The key is PRECISION.

 **Did BDD help you understand the problem domain more**

-??
+I did gain a better knowledge of what my code is exactly doing and how its executed.

 **Did BDD help you write some tests you wouldn't otherwise have thought of?**

-The only test that I didn't think of myself was testing the exception.
+The exception test was the only one I failed to think of myself.